 Direct Connect (DX)

-The method for accessing Amazon Web Services (AWS) public/private peering.
+A method to access Amazon Web Services (AWS) public/private peering.

-Elastic connectivity is a term used to define a connection that provides businesses the flexibility to vary connectivity service requirements based on demand.
-Megaport customers can provision an elastic interconnection for as short as a day or as long as they need, for as small as 1 Mbps to as much as 10 Gbps.
+A term that defines a connection that provides businesses the flexibility to vary connectivity service requirements based on demand.
+Megaport customers can provision an elastic interconnection for as short as a day or as long as they need, with speeds ranging from 1 Mbps to 10 Gbps.

-An endpoint is one end of an API communication channel and specifies the URI or URL of a server or service where you can access the resource.
+One end of an API communication channel that specifies the URI or URL of a server or service where you can access the resource.
 Includes any internet-enabled remote computing device that communicates with a TCP/IP network.

 An Azure cloud integration option used to extend on-premises networks into the Microsoft cloud over a dedicated private connection.
 Megaport is a Microsoft Azure ExpressRoute partner.